StackVista/stackstate-docs/setup/agent/openshift.md

 By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
 This can cause issues on a large Kubernetes cluster.
 To avoid this, it is advisable to [enable cluster checks](#enable-cluster-checks) so that metrics are gathered from kube-state-metrics by a dedicated StackState ClusterCheck Agent.

+### Cluster Agent

+StackState Cluster Agent is deployed as a Deployment.
+There is one instance for the entire cluster:

+* Topology and events data for all resources in the cluster are retrieved from the OpenShift API
+* Control plane metrics are retrieved from the OpenShift API

+When cluster checks are enabled, cluster checks configured here are run by the deployed [StackState ClusterCheck Agent](openshift.md#clustercheck-agent-optional) pod.

-### StackState ClusterCheck Agent (optional)
+### ClusterCheck Agent (optional)

 The StackState ClusterCheck Agent is an additional StackState Agent V2 pod that is deployed only when [cluster checks are enabled](#enable-cluster-checks) in the Helm chart.
-When deployed, the StackState ClusterCheck Agent pod will run the cluster checks that are configured on the [StackState Cluster Agent](#stackstate-cluster-agent).
+When deployed, the StackState ClusterCheck Agent pod will run the cluster checks that are configured on the [StackState Cluster Agent](#cluster-agent).

 The following checks can be configured to run as a cluster check: